The Wilkinson family

 Jacob was the son of iron founder William Hawkins and worked with his father before trading as a gunsmith and ‘cycle engineer’.

 By 1881 the inn was in the hands of William Henry Hardy, who, about 1884, passed it over to Matthias Pacey.
-In the late 1880’s it was back in the hands of William Small’s family.
-About ten years later it passed to Godfrey Beardsley and it is his name above the door in about 1900.
+In April 1889 it was passed back into the hands of William Small and family.
+About ten years later it passed to Godfrey Beardsley and it is his name you see above the door (in about 1900).

 We now walk back up Stanton Road towards White Lion Square, where we meet more Carriers.